-Assam evictions: FIR filed against UP youth organisation for protesting deaths during police firing
+UP body protesting Assam police firing booked under Pandemic Act

-The Uttar Pradesh Police filed the FIR under the Pandemic Act, claiming that the Fraternity Movement Allahabad had violated it by gathering for a protest.
+The Uttar Pradesh Police claimed that the Fraternity Movement Allahabad had violated the Epidemic Diseases Act by gathering for a protest.

-Youth and student organisation the Fraternity Movement Allahabad on Tuesday claimed that the police filed an FIR against a few of its members for protesting against the police brutality in Assam’s Darrang district last week.
+A youth organisation called the Fraternity Movement Allahabad on Tuesday said that the Uttar Pradesh police filed an FIR under the Epidemic Diseases Act against some of its members for protesting against two deaths in police firing in Assam’s Darrang district last week.

-Two Muslim individuals were killed on Thursday while protesting during an eviction drive in Sipajhar area of Assam’s Darrang district when the police had opened fire.
-The Assam government has ordered an inquiry by a retired judge of the Gauhati High Court into the killings and the circumstances leading to the incident.

-The Fraternity Movement Allahabad on Sunday had gathered at Atala in Uttar Pradesh along with its member organisation to protest against the “state atrocities on Muslims in Assam”.
+The FIR was filed in the Kareli police station after the Fraternity Movement Allahabad and members of allied organisations gathered at Atala in Uttar Pradesh on Sunday to protest against what it described as “state atrocities on Muslims in Assam”.

-However, the police filed an FIR against the members of the organisation in the Kareli police station, claiming that they violated the Pandemic Act by gathering for a protest.
+Under the Epidemic Diseases Act – which has been in force across India during the coronavirus pandemic – the Centre and states can make rules to prevent the spread of a “dangerous epidemic disease”.
+Under Section 2(1) of the Act, a state government can restrict public gatherings.

 In a statement, the Fraternity Movement and its member organisations condemned the Uttar Pradesh police “for intimidating protestors and trying to curb dissent” and demanded that the FIR be quashed.